 - At this appointment, you will see either a hepatologist or medical oncologist.
 Your doctor will discuss your medial history, and review your labs and liver imaging studies.

-- Your care team will review your health information collaboratively to develop the best treatment plan for you.
+- Your doctor team review your health information with other liver specialists to develop the best treatment plan for you.
 This treatment plan is usually developed by the afternoon of the day of your first visit.

 - In the afternoon, depending on your care plan, you may see a surgeon, interventional radiologist or medical oncologist to discuss your